What is asset finance?

 Finance lease

-Also known as vehicle leasing, is a way for a business to use an asset, without having to use their cash to buy it outright*.
-The business essentially rents the asset from the lender and at the end of the agreement they have the option to either:
+A finance lease, also known as vehicle leasing, is a way for a business to use an asset, without having to use their cash to buy it outright*.
+The business essentially rents the asset from the lender and at the end of the asset finance agreement they have the option to either:

 • Sell the asset and be able to keep some of the sale income